-The 0.6-0.7 releases of this software was developed by Graeme McKerrell whilst in the employment of Newport Networks Ltd.
+The 0.6-0.7 releases of this software was developed by Graeme McKerrell whilst in the

 As well as enhancing the existing code the new modules were developed.

 Copyright (c) 2005,2006, Newport Networks Ltd All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: